qlik-oss/qliksense-k8s/manifests/gke-demo/README.md

 6. The following information:
    * A version of this repo (v0.0.8 tested to work)
    * A Domain name (Free ones available [here](https://www.freenom.com/))
-   * A choosen hostname for the QSEoK application, and another for Keycloak
+   * A chosen hostname for the QSEoK application, and another for Keycloak
    * Strong password for the Keycloak Client secret
    *  Strong Password for the Keycloak administrator password (username: `keycloak`)
    * Initial passwords for the tenant admin and demo users (to be set at login):